Route of the Caravans: The Silk Road

 Day 18 (TUE): Depart Almaty

-After a fascinating cultural adventure on the Silk Road tour, we are transferred to the airport for our departure flight.
+After a fascinating cultural adventure on the Silk Road, we are transferred to the airport for our departure flight.
 Check out time is by 11:00 AM.
 Alternatively, enjoy an optional extension to Astana, a fascinatingly flashy city that the Guardian has dubbed “one of the strangest capital cities on Earth”.
 (B)

 OPTIONAL POST-TOUR: Astana (KAZAKHSTAN)